-Three credit hours The course examines the past, present and future of East Asia in terms of the concept of political, economic, social and cultural change.
+The course examines the past, present and future of East Asia in terms of the concept of political, economic, social and cultural change.
 Focusing on Japan, China (mainland), Taiwan, Hong Kong, and Korea (North and South), the course explores the following themes: the rise of nationalism and communism, the different paths to political modernization and economic development selected by the different countries, and the question of Korean reunification as well as issues in the China-Taiwan relationship.
 Offered in alternate years.

-POL 3291 GOVERNMENT AND POLITICS IN SUB-SAHARAN Three credit hours AFRICA
+GOVERNMENT AND POLITICS IN SUB-SAHARAN POL 3291 AFRICA